openforcefield/openff-docs/source/install.md

 $ conda config --env --set channel_priority strict
 ```

 In environments with this configuration, the `-c conda-forge` switch is unnecessary.
 Other channels, like `psi4` and `bioconda`, can still be used in the usual way.
-These settings can be applied to all your Conda environments by removing the `--env` switch, matching the default MambaForge configuration.
+These settings can be applied to all your Conda environments by removing the `--env` switches, matching the default MambaForge configuration.

 (managing_environments)=
 ## Managing Environments